-When an alcohol dependent person abruptly quits drinking, they will begin to experience alcohol withdrawal symptoms as soon as the effect of their last intake of alcohol begins to wear off.
-These withdrawal symptoms can include conditions such as depression, irritability, anxiety, severe fatigue, heart palpitations, the development of shakiness and/or tremors, etc. The term “delirium tremens” is an umbrella term for a number of conditions including fever, seizures, mental dysfunction, tremors/shakiness, irritability, hallucinations, etc. Delirium tremens leads to death in between 1% and 5% of all alcohol withdrawal cases.
+When an alcohol dependent person abruptly quits drinking, they will begin to experience alcohol withdrawal symptoms as soon as the effect of their last intake of alcohol starts to wear off.

+In some cases alcohol withdrawal can become extreme, including the onset of seizures and delirium tremens.
+The term “delirium tremens” is an umbrella term for a number of conditions including fever, seizures, mental dysfunction, tremors/shakiness, irritability, hallucinations, etc. Delirium tremens leads to death in between 1% and 5% of all alcohol withdrawal cases.

 In general, the adverse impact of alcohol withdrawal symptoms results in alcohol dependent people not attempting to quit drinking, even if they desperately want to stop.
 They will continue drinking merely to avoid the feelings associated with alcohol withdrawal.

 Statistically, there are approximately 38 million people or more that drink too much; of the 38 million, approximately 17 million people have alcohol abuse tendencies.
 Alcohol abuse ranks 3rd from the top on the list of causes of preventable deaths.

-Looking at the total annual cost regarding alcohol abuse, which is over $200 billion and includes the traumatic experiences around hospitalization, one can see that the impact and results of trauma caused by alcohol abuse on the lives of people and their families are quite considerable.
+Looking at the total annual cost expended on alcohol abuse, which is over $200 billion as well as the traumatic experiences associated with hospitalization, one can see that the impact and results of trauma caused by alcohol abuse on the lives of people and their families are quite considerable.

-CBD for Alcoholism – Recent Studies
+CBD for Alcoholism: Recent Studies

-A study was done in February 2014 to measure CBI receptors.
+A study was done in February 2014 to measure CB1 receptors.
 These are Cannabinoid receptors found mainly in the brain and spine.
 The study determined that Cannabinoid signals vary in the brains of people who did not use alcohol at all, people who used alcohol in a responsible manner and people who were dependent on alcohol.

 Activity was particularly decreased in the vicinity of the cerebellum, which is the part of the brain responsible for co-ordination of movements.
 It also co-ordinates finer movements, maintaining posture and balance and areas responsible for planning.
-After even longer periods of being without alcohol, CBI receptor activity was drastically decreased in the ventral striatum, an area where damage can cause epileptic seizures.
+After even longer periods of being without alcohol, CB1 receptor activity was drastically decreased in the ventral striatum, an area where damage can cause epileptic seizures.